EVFLEX/blog/_posts/2015-07-28-jekyll-themes.md

     * Mathematical formula's displayed to humans
   * Source can directly compile to both web and print

-R markdown is meant to be the solution.
+R markdown tries to fulfull those demands.
 It is easy to read and write.
 Using packages like knitr it can be compiled to web documents (HTML), print (PDF) and - if need be - Word.
 Computer code can be shown and executed within the document, either as short command "inline"" or complete "code chunk".
 For mathematical formula's we can insert Latex, both inline and in separate chunks.

 # Visualising science
 Before we choose a theme we should learn from the past.
 How have others visualised science?